-Five years into her life in Thailand, Mawai has overcome and learned much since her move from Burma.
+Mah Wai has overcome and learned much since her move to Thailand from Burma.
 The transition was far from smooth, as she temporarily had to leave her older children behind with family, welcomed a new baby, and was the sole caretaker for her very sick husband.
 She came to Thailand to earn money for her family, but found herself juggling too much responsibility for one mother.

-Last year, Mawai became involved in The Charis Project’s child welfare class, where she learned skills to better care for her family and connected with other women whose friendships strengthen and encourage her.
-Because of her commitment to and excitement about learning, Mawai was welcomed as a staff member who does outreach in communities of Burmese migrants with stories similar to her own.
+Last year, Mah Wai became involved in The Charis Project’s child welfare class, where she learned skills to better care for her family and connected with other women whose friendships strengthen and encourage her.
+Because of her commitment to and excitement about learning, Mah Wai was welcomed as a staff member who does outreach in communities of Burmese migrants with stories similar to her own.

-Mawai uses her gift of teaching and her gentle and calm spirit to invite others into the hope she now knows.
-She is part of the Charis Project’s Family Support Teams.
+Mah Wai uses her gift of teaching and her gentle and calm spirit to invite others into the hope she now knows.
+She is part of the Charis Project’s Family Education Team.

 Words and Photos Courtesy of Haley George, who generously traveled to Thailand and spent time photographing, and getting to know, our staff.